 The golf bag must be covered or enclosed in a heavy, rigid carrying case.

 Golf bags measuring more than 62 total linear inches (158 centimeters) won’t be subject to any applicable service charges for oversized checked bags, though charges for overweight bags are applicable.

-The cost to check a golf bag varies by airline and can also depend if the bag is your first, second, or even thrid of fourth bag that you will be checking in.
+The cost to check a golf bag varies by airline and can also depend on if the bag is your first, second, or even third or fourth bag that you will be checking in.